Detectives in Togas: Mystery of the Roman Ransom

-Caius Is In Trouble
+Caius Is in Trouble

 One day, Caius does not appear in school.
 The other boys tell Xantippus that they last saw him two nights ago, when they went to fetch tickets at the Circus Maximus for a chariot race featuring the famed racer Ben Gor; however, the tickets were sold out.
 Caius declared that he would be able to get tickets and stormed off in a rage when the others laughed at him.
 Mucius saw Caius the next day, a holiday, with a mule and rope ladder.

 The boys head for Villa Vinicius to look for Caius, but the villa's doorkeeper tells them that Caius is dead and being buried.
 The boys return to tell Xantippus, but then Quintus, a retired centurion who served under Vinicius, arrives with a package from Caius' sister Claudia.
 Xantippus discovers a secret message imploring him to seek out Ben Gor, the only person who could save Caius, who was sentenced to death by the Emperor and about to be executed.
 However, with the delayed delivery of the message due to the holiday, any help for Caius is now too late.

 The next day, the boys return to Villa Vinicius, where Claudia tells them that she has no idea why Caius was executed, and that Ben Gor is a friend of the Vinicius family.
 Ben Gor is considered a national hero in Rome, leading the boys to believe that Caius must have somehow offended the Emperor while attempting to get spare tickets from Ben Gor.
-Claudia and the boys are shocked when they see Mopsa, Claudia's pet cat, alive after she had been used as a guinea pig for the poison which had been administered to Caius.
+Claudia and the boys are shocked when they see Mopsa, Claudia's pet cat, alive after she had been used as a guinea pig for the poison which was administered to Caius.
 The boys quickly realize that if the poison did not work on Mopsa, Caius might still be alive, and they rush for the Vinicius mausoleum, where Caius's coffin has been stored.
-Inside the coffin, they find their friend, alive but unable to stand up, so the boys ferry the coffin to the Xanthos School.
+Inside the coffin, they find their friend alive but unable to stand up, so the boys ferry the coffin to the Xanthos School.